 Magazines are collected by people all over the world, but most of them do not command high prices - on Ebay, 86% of magazines fetch less than £10.
 So when someone asks me what a copy of Gardeners' World is worth, I'm afraid the answer is likely to be 'not much'.
 They were sold in their hundreds of thousands and have little 'cult' status.
 They were also heavy, so postage is expensive.
 The first issue might sell for up to £5, but the rest?
 Unless you have a lot of time and patience for selling on eBay, try the charity shop - or offer them to Magforum.
 If you've had problems as a buyer or seller, take a look at my blog on such issues.

-However, there are magazines in lofts around the country that will fetch a few bob.
+However, there are magazines in lofts around the country that can fetch hundreds of pounds.
 In December 2007, Bloomsbury Books held an auction in London of underground magazines, including a complete run of Oz, which made £3,600 and an almost complete run of International Times, for £3,000.
 So if you've got those in a suitcase under the bed, it may be worth talking to an auction house.
-And there is always a demand for vintage fashion magazines, such as Tatler and Vogue, which are still around, and Town and Nova, which are not; pre-1970 Radio Times also sell well.
+And there is always a demand for vintage fashion magazines, such as Tatler and Vogue, which are still published, and Town and Nova, which are not; pre-1970 Radio Times also sell well.

 Celebrity fans can drive up the price of any title:

 - in 2015, someone paid £147 for a 1965 copy of TV World with Diana Rigg as Emma Peel of The Avengers on the cover.

 - Two years earlier, a 1954 copy of Blighty with a Diana Dors cover fetched £25.69;